-Until July 1, 2008, Georgia DUI law had no felony DUI law.
+Until July 1, 2008, DUI Georgia laws had no felony DUI law.
 Many offenders had accumulated over 20 lifetime DUI convictions, which were all misdemeanors.

 Our Marietta GA office in Cobb County is a 3-minute walk to State Court.
 The other three offices our law office maintains are in Fulton County GA.
 One site is in downtown Atlanta, one is in Alpharetta and the main office is in Sandy Springs.